sjtuzq/person_search_gcn/README.md

 # Person Search GCN Project
 This project implements Context Graph of paper [Learning Context Graph for Person Search](https://arxiv.org/abs/1904.01830) (CVPR 2019 Oral).
-We are updating and will release more detailed code soon.
+We are under update and will release more detailed code soon.

 This repository shows how we can use graph convolution model to employ context information and improve person search performance.